jukgorithm/-jukgorithm/README.md

 ## Working Branches

 Supporting branches are used to aid parallel solving problems between team members.
-Unlike the main branches, team member have to solve problem on working branch which is named member alias
+Unlike the main branches, team member have to solve problem on working branch which is named member alias.
+Please make PR to `master` from `working branch`.